Busy is the new stupid.

 How we choose to play that hand is up to us.

-That’s all true … AND, Click To Tweet
+That’s all true AND, If something is truly important to you, you'll make time for it.
+Click To Tweet

 TIME MANAGEMENT IS FAKE.
 SELF MANAGEMENT IS REAL.